iterative/dvc.org/content/docs/command-reference/exp/show.md

 and params from the entire project.
 The `--param-deps`, `--drop`, `--keep` and other [options](#options) can determine which ones should be displayed.

-Experiments in the table are first grouped (by parent commit).
+experiments in the table are first grouped (by parent commit).
 They are then sorted inside each group, chronologically by default.
 The `--sort-by` and `--sort-order` options can change this ordering, based on any single, visible metric or param.